xXleowXx/gitlab-charts/doc/installation/upgrade.md

    helm get values gitlab > gitlab.yaml
    ```

 1. Decide on all the values you need to carry through as you upgrade.
-GitLab has reasonable default values, and while upgrading you can attempt to pass in all values from the above command, but it could create a scenario where a configuration has changed across chart versions and it might not map cleanly.
+GitLab has reasonable default values, and while upgrading, you can attempt to pass in all values from the above command, but it could create a scenario where a configuration has changed across chart versions and it might not map cleanly.
 We advise keeping a minimal set of values that you want to explicitly set, and passing those during the upgrade process.
 1. If you were using the GitLab Operator, it is [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
 1. Perform the upgrade, with all `--set` arguments extracted in the previous step: